Simone Battle: 2012–2014: Solo success, acting roles, and formation of G.R.L

 In 2012, Battle starred opposite Mandela Van Peebles, Moisés Arias, and Snoop Dogg in her film debut We the Party.
 The film received mixed to positive reviews from critics.
-We the Party was Battle's first and final full-length film.
+We the Party was Battle's only full-length film.
 In 2012, Battle played Olivia in the short film Meanamorphosis.
 The film was released on April 27, 2012.

 Upon Steve Jones' announcement that she had been eliminated from the competition, Battle promoted the online release of her debut music video "He Likes Boys".

-In August 2012, Battle was initially part of The Pussycat Dolls' proposed new lineup after their past members disbanded in 2010.
-Her addition to the group was announced during the opening of the Pussycat Dolls Dollhouse at the Keating Hotel in San Diego, California.
+In August 2012, Battle was initially part of The Pussycat Dolls' proposed new lineup after their previous members disbanded in 2010.
+The announcement of her joining the group was made during the opening of the Pussycat Dolls Dollhouse at the Keating Hotel in San Diego, California.
 Antin later announced in February 2013 that they would continue instead as the "next generation" of the Dolls as a group called G.R.L.

 Death

-Battle was found dead on September 5, 2014, at the age of 25.
+Battle was found hanging in her bedroom closet on September 5, 2014, at the age of 25.
 The cause of death was ruled as suicide.
 A spokesperson for Battle stated that she suffered from depression due to financial issues.